Approximate subgroups of residually nilpotent groups: Introduction

+for some $n>1$ then $G$ is virtually nilpotent.
+In the residually nilpotent case, Grigorchuk and Lubotzky and Mann have shown that one can weaken the bound required on $|S^n|$ yet further: they show that if

-for infinitely many $n\in\N$ in order to conclude that $G$ is virtually nilpotent \cite[Theorem E2]{anal.pro.p}.
-This was proved first by Grigorchuk \cite{grigorchuk} in the case that $G$ is residually a $p$-group; a lemma of Lubotzky and Mann \cite[Lemma 1.7]{lub-mann} shows that his argument still works under the weaker assumption that $G$ is residually nilpotent.
+for infinitely many $n\in\N$ then $G$ is virtually nilpotent \cite[Theorem E2]{anal.pro.p}.
+Grigorchuk \cite{grigorchuk} proved this first in the case that $G$ is residually a $p$-group; a lemma of Lubotzky and Mann \cite[Lemma 1.7]{lub-mann} then shows that his argument still works under the weaker assumption that $G$ is residually nilpotent.
 It has been suggested that \eqref{eq:gap} could be enough to imply that an \emph{arbitrary} group is virtually nilpotent \cite{gap.conj}.

+Note that whereas the Grigorchuk--Lubotzky--Mann result requires the bound \eqref{eq:gap} to hold for infinitely many $n$ (we call this a `multi-scale' hypothesis), the Shalom--Tao result requires only that the bound \eqref{eq:shal.tao} hold for a single value of $n$ (we call this a `one-scale' hypothesis).
+It is not known whether the bound \eqref{eq:shal.tao} can be weakened further at the expense of reverting to a multi-scale hypothesis.

-The following corollary of Theorem \ref{thm:nag} shows that the Shalom--Tao `one-scale' version of Gromov's theorem can also be strengthened slightly if one restricts to the class of residually nilpotent groups.
+The following corollary of Theorem \ref{thm:nag} shows that in the class of residually nilpotent groups one has Gromov's theorem under a one-scale hypothesis with a slightly weaker bound than \eqref{eq:shal.tao}, and goes via a completely different argument to those of Grigorchuk, Lubotzky--Mann and Shalom--Tao.

-\begin{corollary}[One-scale growth gap for residually nilpotent groups] There exists an absolute constant $c>0$ such that if $G$ is a residually nilpotent group with finite symmetric generating set $S$, and if there exists $n>1$ such that
+\begin{corollary}[one-scale growth gap for residually nilpotent groups] There exists an absolute constant $c>0$ such that if $G$ is a residually nilpotent group with finite symmetric generating set $S$, and if there exists $n>1$ such that

 then $G$ contains a $(\log n)$-step nilpotent subgroup of index $O_n(1)$. \end{corollary}